codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 Unlike the scripts run in the scripts section before the publishing step, the post-publish scripts are run regardless of the status of previous scripts.

-You may also check if there are artifacts to be published in post-publish scripts
+You may also check if there are artifacts to be published before running post-publish scripts

 ```yaml
 publishing: